adarshkumaar09-debug/Schrodinger-s_Kittens_Quantum_computingPS/README.md

 Instead of encoding that number in the phase we thought of doing so in the amplitude.
 But here we face two major problems:
 1. Even if we encode the numbers as the amplitudes of the standard basis of the two qubit system, there is a normalisation factor that we cannot handle
 2. In the process of normalising and then decoding on the basis of statistical sampling a lot of sampling errors is introduced in the measured amplitudes, which renders it no good.
+## Our Final Approach
+The Final Approach was a compromise, to approach at the problem using a variational approach.
+We use Ansatz and COBYLA Optimization, to reach the target state closely, and to adjust the parameters.
+We use Measurement Mitigation, via the mthree library is used here to mathematically correct those measurement errors, essentially "cleaning" the data before we look at it.
+To reduce the time, we split the 50 characters into two 25-parters, and achieve a relatively good 95-96% fidelity.
+However, the depth variably changes here, and is not a perfect solution